hputnam/Coral_CNT/Notebook/20210809_Trial3_notes.md

 - *Astrangia* in incubator wasn't clipped because its polyps weren't out.

 # Day 2:
-- Corals 2 and c2 were sacrificed to make slurry at __, after signals were taken.

-# Day 3:
-- Measured signal with laser probe around __.
+- MG measured signal with laser probe in the morning.
-- Corals __ were cut in half, and the halves with polyps 1-3 and 1 respectively were sacrificed to make tissue slurry at __.
+- Corals 2, c2, 3, and c3 were sacrificed to make slurry at 3:30.
+- Astrangia (coral 11) is in CBLS AQ room where a polyp can still be snipped.

 # Possible problems